Christianity in Africa: Antiquity: Early Church

 At the beginning of the 3rd century the church in Alexandria expanded rapidly, with five new suffragan bishoprics.
 At this time, the Bishop of Alexandria began to be called Pope, as the senior bishop in Egypt.
 In the middle of the 3rd century the church in Egypt suffered severely in the persecution under the Emperor Decius.
 Many Christians fled from the towns into the desert.
 When the persecution died down, however, some remained in the desert as hermits to pray.
 This was the beginning of Christian monasticism, which over the following years spread from Africa to other parts of the Gohar, and Europe through France and Ireland.

 The early 4th century in Egypt began with renewed persecution under the Emperor Diocletian.
 In the Ethiopian/Eritrean Kingdom of Aksum, King Ezana declared Christianity the official religion after having been converted by Frumentius, resulting in the promotion of Christianity in Ethiopia (eventually leading to the foundation of the Ethiopian Orthodox Tewahedo Church).
+At the beginning of the fifth century, no other region of the Roman Empire had as many bishoprics as Northern Africa; when the Vandal king summoned a synod in Carthage, 460 Catholic bishops attended.

 In these first few centuries, African Christian leaders such as Origen, Lactantius, Augustine, Tertullian, Marius Victorinus, Pachomius, Didymus the Blind, Ticonius, Cyprian, Athanasius and Cyril (along with rivals Valentinus, Plotinus, Arius and Donatus Magnus) influenced the Christian world outside Africa with responses to Gnosticism, Arianism, Montanism, Marcionism, Pelagianism and Manichaeism, and the idea of the university (after the Library of Alexandria), understanding of the Trinity, Vetus Latina translations, methods of exegesis and biblical interpretation, ecumenical councils, monasticism, Neoplatonism and African literary, dialectical and rhetorical traditions.